|Contact organisation||EUROCONTROL: The European organisation for the safety of air navigation|

 Statistical concepts and definitions

-The statistical population comprises only one geographic area in RP1: the Single European Sky Area.
-In RP2 it includes units at the local level (e.g., FABs).
+The statistical population comprises the States and ANSPs in the Single European Sky Area.

 The reference area is the Single European Sky Area.